-VOL: Turn this knob clockwise to increase volume.

-Turn it counterclockwise to decrease volume.
+VOL: Push this knob to turn the system on or off.
+Turn it clockwise to increase volume and counterclockwise to decrease volume.

 RECALL: Press this button briefly to recall the station being played or the clock display.
-If you press the button when the ignition is off, the clock will show for a few seconds.
+If you press the knob when the ignition is off, the clock will show for a few seconds.